 - Is the research being conducted in an ethical way, consistent with the accepted standards for research involving human beings?

-Agreement is the simplest way of using or disclosing personal information for a purpose not contemplated at the time of collection.
+Agreement (or consent for health agencies) is the simplest way of using or disclosing personal or health information for a purpose not contemplated at the time of collection.

-Only if it is not practicable to obtain that agreement can personal information be used for research in the public interest under these IPPs.
+Only if it is not practicable, or impracticable, to obtain agreement can the public interest research exceptions be relied on.
 ‘Not practicable’ does not mean difficult or undesirable.
-To be impracticable, it must be impossible, or extremely difficult, to seek that consent.
-The fact that seeking consent is inconvenient or would involve expenditure of some effort or resources is not sufficient.
+To be impracticable, it must be impossible, or extremely difficult, to seek that agreement.
+The fact that seeking agreement is inconvenient or would involve expenditure of some effort or resources is not sufficient.

-The impracticability of obtaining consent must not be confused with the undesirability of obtaining consent.
-For example, it is not sufficient that, if consent were sought, refusal by some individuals would make the research project more difficult.
+The impracticability of obtaining agreement must not be confused with the undesirability of obtaining agreement.
+For example, it is not sufficient that, if agreement were sought, refusal by some individuals would make the research project more difficult.

-Whether it is impracticable to seek consent will depend on the individual circumstances.
+Whether it is impracticable to seek agreement will depend on the individual circumstances.
 When making this determination, the following are relevant considerations:

 - the age of the information